symfony/symfony/UPGRADE-4.0.md

  * The `!!php/object` tag to indicate dumped PHP objects was removed in favor of the `!php/object` tag.

- * Support for silently ignoring duplicate keys in YAML has been deprecated and will lead to a `ParseException` in Symfony 4.0.
+ * Duplicate keys in YAML leads to a `ParseException`.

 Validator